MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_L04_Configuring_Agent_Pools_and_Understanding_Pipeline_Styles.md

 ## Review

-In this lab, you learned how to convert classic pipelines into YAML-based ones and how to implement and use self-hosted agents.
+In this lab, you learned how to implement and use self-hosted agents with YAML pipelines.